DelazJ/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 The Auxiliary Storage mechanism provides the solution to these limitations and awkward configurations.
 Auxiliary fields are a roundabout way to automatically manage and store these data-defined properties (labels, diagram, symbology...) in a SQLite database thanks to editable joins.
-This allows you to store properties for layers that aren't editable.
+This also allows you to store properties for layers that aren't editable.
+The database creation process is run the first time

 A tab is available in vector layer properties dialog to manage auxiliary
 storage: